Government and Elections

 • extend the period a senior Executive Branch official would have to wait before lobbying the agency they worked for from 1‐2 years to five years

-Three quarters approved extending the waiting period for former Members of Congress from two years after leaving office to five years, including 80% of Republicans and 73% of Democrats.
+A bipartisan majority of 77% recommended extending the waiting period for former Members of Congress from two years after leaving office to at least five years, including 80% of Republicans and 73% of Democrats.

 Response Without Undergoing Policymaking Simulation